 Rhodium is a noble metal found in platinum or nickel ores along with the other members of platinum group metals.
 The element is hard, durable, reflective, less dense, and more resistant to heat than platinum.

 Rhodium is majorly used as a 3-way catalytic converter in automobiles.
-And because of its rarity and inertness against corrosion, it is usually alloyed with palladium.
-Sometimes White Gold is plated with a thin layer of Rhodium to enhance its appearance.
-The Rhodium detectors are used in nuclear reactors to determine the neutron flux level.
+Due to its scarcity and resistance to corrosion, it is often alloyed with palladium.
+Additionally, Rhodium is occasionally used to plate a thin layer over White Gold, enhancing its appearance.

 Image credit: caviarexpress

-Iranian Beluga Caviar (also known as Almas) are fish eggs primarily found in the world’s largest salt-water lake, the Caspian Sea.
+Iranian Beluga Caviar, also known as Almas, comes from fish eggs found in the Caspian Sea, the world’s largest saltwater lake.

 The fish harvested for caviar are nearly 800 kg, and the eggs themselves are the largest of the commonly used roes.
-Almas are usually taken from a female centennial sturgeon, which is the rarest type of Beluga available at present, with extremely small production.
+Almas is typically sourced from a female centennial sturgeon, making it the rarest type of Beluga caviar with very limited production.

 Platinum is the least reactive metal with high resistance to corrosion, even at high temperatures.
 It is usually found chemically uncombined as native platinum.